actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 Our open source community has reached an exciting point: thanks to the incredible generosity of our donors, we now have a steady flow of funds coming in.
 First of all — thank you.

 This support allows us to make the project more sustainable for everyone involved.
-We want to start by addressing something that is often overlooked in open source: the invisible labour that keeps everything running.
+We want to start by addressing something that is often overlooked in open source: the invisible labor that keeps everything running.

 We’re proposing a 3-month trial program to pay our core maintainers for the essential (but often unglamorous) work of: